jl0906/BackupCheckup/docs/troubleshooting.md

 ### Check the log traceback

 Copy the complete traceback beginning with the first `custom_components.backup_checkup` line.
-Errors from Hue, Petlibro, Petkit, Apple TV, or another integration do not necessarily indicate a BackupCheckup problem.
+Errors from other integrations do not necessarily indicate a BackupCheckup problem.

 ## Mobile notification configuration